Islamorada is a stunning base for enjoying the Keys

 • Browse through the the World Wide Sportsman.
 My friends calls it “The Temple of Fishing,” where a replica of Ernest Hemingway’s wooden fishing boat, the “Pilar,” is on display on the main sales floor.
 Just a three-minute walk from the Morada Way arts district, World Wide Sportsman, which is owned by the Bass Pro Shops chain, carries a comprehensive line of fishing tackle, clothing and accessories to outfit even the most experienced fisher.
 The World Wide Sportsman complex is next door to the Islamorada Fish Company.

 • Have your picture taken with Betsy the Lobster outside Rain Barrel Artisan’s Village, a fun spot to browse the arts and crafts booths.
 Everybody has to get their picture taken with Betsy, an anatomically correct Florida lobster that is 30 feet high and 40 feet long.
-Betsy created by Marathon artist Richard Blaze three decades ago.
+Betsy was created by Marathon artist Richard Blaze more than three decades ago.

 Resources for things to do on a Florida Keys vacation:

-2 Comments
+5 Comments

-1. Well about the comment on feeding the tarpon at Robbie’s only the macho guys hand feed the tarpon is very much incorrect and I know this because my daughter, daughter in-law and myself all women stopped in I believe it was June 8,2022 fed the tarpon and it was one of the best days of my life, it was pouring rain and the men in our group were rushing us because we kept buying more bait buckets, we loved every second
+Well about the comment on feeding the tarpon at Robbie’s only the macho guys hand feed the tarpon is very much incorrect and I know this because my daughter, daughter in-law and myself all women stopped in I believe it was June 8,2022 fed the tarpon and it was one of the best days of my life, it was pouring rain and the men in our group were rushing us because we kept buying more bait buckets, we loved every second

 of it!

-2. Robert Himmelreich
+3. Robert Himmelreich

 Is there any work for a 72 year young man.
 I would love to live here.